Discover the Benefits of Nursing Home Care

 Medicaid Eligibility and Benefits

 Medicaid helps fund nursing home care.
 You must meet income and asset requirements.
 Knowing Medicaid’s rules in your state is vital.
-Planning can help keep your assets safe while getting coverage.
+Planning ahead can help keep your assets safe while getting coverage.

 Private Insurance Considerations

 Long-term care insurance is a good choice.
 Experts say buy it in your fifties to avoid high premiums later.
-The cost of assisted living is $4,500 a month, and nursing home care is $9,034.
+The cost for assisted living is $4,500 a month, and nursing home care is $9,034.
 These costs show why financial planning is so important.

 Conclusion